For as long as retail has existed, it’s been evolving to fit the needs of consumers.

 In just the last decade, ecommerce has exploded in both growth and popularity.
 Even the biggest retailers can hardly keep up with how much the industry has evolved in each of the last 10 years.
 Let’s take a look

-Which brings us to the present day, when ecommerce is still an absolutely thriving industry, appearing to have nothing but more growth ahead of it.
+This brings us to the present day, when ecommerce is still an absolutely thriving industry, appearing to have nothing but more growth ahead of it.

 Ecommerce Today: A Trillion Dollar Industry